gem-storm/smrs-guide/README.md

 [frame blending]
 enabled: yes # Enables frame blending.
-fps: 60 # The output framerate.
+fps: 60 # Desired output framerate.
-intensity: 1.0 # A higher intensity will reuse blur frames from the previous frame, 1.0-1.5 is the sweet spot for 60fps output.
+intensity: 1.0 # A higher intensity will reuse blur frames from the previous frame, 1.0-1.5 is considered the sweet spot for 60fps output.
 weighting: equal # A different weighting will change the opacity of the blur frames, such as ascending or gaussian. bright blend: no # Overlays the frames in a different way, the same way as Premiere Pro's frame blending.